-The above topics are examples of complexities that can be present in datasets.
 Statistical expertise will be required to identify these and potentially other issues in specific studies.
 The issues we have highlighted here will typically be the most important to be aware of in prediction modelling studies.
-If it is deemed that key statistical complexities are being ignored in a study, then the model development or validation exercise may be a strong indication of a high risk of bias in this domain.
+If it is deemed that key statistical complexities are being ignored in a study, there may be a strong indication of a high risk of bias on this signalling question.